20hertz/TimeBurn/README.md

 ### iOS

 - **HomeView**

-  - List of timers or a placeholder if none exist.
+  - Lists timers or shows a placeholder if none exist.
-  - A “+” button in the navigation bar to create a new timer.
+  - Top bar “+” for creating new timers.

 - **RowView**

-  - Displays timer name and summary (“∞ x M:SS | M:SS” or “X x M:SS | M:SS”).
+  - Displays the timer name and `∞ x M:SS | M:SS` or `X x M:SS | M:SS`.
-  - Blue dot if `TimerEngine.isRunning`.
+  - A blue dot if `TimerEngine.isRunning`.

 - **TimerView**
-  - Circular progress for the countdown.
+  - Shows a circular progress for the current countdown.
-  - Rest label shown/hidden by opacity.
+  - A Rest label is shown or hidden by opacity.
-  - Round indicators, then a bottom bar with **Reset** (on the left if active) and **Play/Pause**.
+  - Round indicators, plus bottom controls (Reset on the left if active, Play/Pause).
+  - Uses the “applyAction” approach for minimal code duplication.

 ### watchOS

 - **WatchHomeView**

-  - List of timers or a placeholder if none exist.
+  - List of existing timers or placeholder if empty.

 - **WatchTimerView**
-  - Remaining time in a large monospaced font.
+  - Large monospaced countdown.
-  - Background changes color for active vs. rest.
+  - Background color changes to green/red for active/rest.
-  - **Play/Pause** and **Reset** buttons at the bottom.
+  - Play/Pause and Reset at the bottom.
+  - Also calls `applyAction(...)` on local interactions to stay consistent with iOS.

 ---

-## 8. How to Contribute

-1. **Fork** or **Branch** from the main repo.
-2. **Implement** features or bug fixes within the existing architectural guidelines:
-   - All persistent config in `TimerManager`.
-   - Ephemeral state in `TimerEngine`.
-   - Cross-device sync via `WatchConnectivityProvider`.
-3. **Submit a Pull Request**
-   - Make sure your changes pass any Continuous Integration checks (if enabled).
-   - Provide meaningful commit messages and test thoroughly on both iOS and watchOS simulators.

 ### Code Style

-- SwiftUI-based views.
+- SwiftUI-based views
-- Keep ephemeral (in-memory) logic separate from persistent data.
+- Separate ephemeral logic (in-memory only) from persistent data.
-- Provide descriptive commit messages.
+- Keep commit messages descriptive.
-- Thoroughly test any changes on both platforms.
+- Thoroughly test on both iOS and watchOS.